 How to Select your Domain(s)

 The first step is to select the domains you wish to set up.
 We highly recommend selecting a subdomain under any existing domain you may have.
 We also recommend using a new subdomain which isn't currently in use for anything.
 Part of setting up a verified domain in Agillic requires all web and email traffic to point to Agillic.
 For this reason, you shouldn't use any active subdomains as this will shut down any current email or website system you may have enabled.
-You should also avoid having subdomains that contain the word "agillic".
+You should also avoid having subdomains that contain the word "agillic" and or "test".

 For example, if your main domain is agillicandy.com, valid subdomains could be:

 In special cases, it's possible to use a domain you also use for other purposes.
 For example, this could be the main domain or a domain used to send other communications not sent from Agillic.
 However, validating and using this type of domain isn't recommended as the reputation of the domain will be shared across multiple systems.